arcuru/eideticadb/docs/src/user_guide/core_concepts.md

 ## Atomic Operations and Transactions

-All changes in EideticaDB happen through atomic Operations:
+All changes in Eidetica happen through atomic Operations:

 1. An Operation is created from a Tree
 2. Subtrees are accessed and modified through the Operation